- Position: Associate Professor of Philosophy, Director of Graduate Admissions, Placement Director

-His first book, Grandstanding: The Use and Abuse of Moral Talk, which explores the ethics of public discourse with co-author Justin Tosi, will be published by Oxford University Press in 2020.
+His first book, Grandstanding: The Use and Abuse of Moral Talk (OUP), co-authored with Justin Tosi, was published in 2020.

 "Responsibility and Situationism," forthcoming, Oxford Handbook of Moral Responsibility.

 "God's Standing to Forgive," 2017, Faith and Philosophy.

 "Does Situationism Threaten Free Will and Moral Responsibility?" (with Michael McKenna), 2017, Journal of Moral Philosophy.

 "Forgiveness" (with Paul Hughes), 2017, Stanford Encyclopedia of Philosophy.